joshco/spoke-docker/README.md

 connect to host `<dockerIP>` on port `55432`

+## Data Persistence

+When launching the container, two docker persistent volumes will be used.
+1. spoke-src - Contains the entire Spoke directory (not just the src)
+2. spoke-data - Contains Postgres data files

+This allows your source and data to persist in between container starts and stops.
+If you want to start completely fresh, you can delete these containers.
+When you next start the container, you'll have what the image was build with.
+That's the github clone commit version, and postgres will be setup but without data.

 ## Notes

 The container user account is `node` and the password is `node`